lachied522/laurus-education-chat-bot/README.md

 ## Prerequisites

-1. An OpenAI developer account -
+1. An OpenAI developer account - If you don't have one you can [create one here](https://auth.openai.com/create-account).
-2. A Meta developer account — If you don’t have one, you can [create a Meta developer account here](https://developers.facebook.com/).
+2. A Meta developer account — If you don’t have one you can [create a Meta developer account here](https://developers.facebook.com/).
 3. A Meta Business app — If you don't have one, you can [learn to create a business app here](https://developers.facebook.com/docs/development/create-an-app/).
 If you don't see an option to create a business app, select **Other** > **Next** > **Business**.
-4. AWS account and the AWS CLI installed - follow steps at [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html#prerequisites-configure-credentials)
+4. AWS account and the AWS SAM CLI installed (for deploying application to AWS) - follow steps [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)

-## Step 0: Get OpenAI API key
+## Step 1: Get OpenAI API key

 We will require an OpenAI API key.

 1. Go to https://platform.openai.com/api-keys and create a new secret key
 2. Copy and paste the value into template.yaml under OPENAI_API_KEY

-## Step 1: Create OpenAI Assistant
+## Step 2: Create OpenAI Assistant

 Run the following command to create the OpenAI assistant that will handle chat functionality.
 This will print the ID of the created assistant to the console.